nicojsuarez/nicojsuarez/README.md

 # Hola!
 Mi nombre es Nicolás Suarez 👋

-## Freelance in Data analityc
+## Freelance in Data analytics

 - 🌱 I’m currently learning about git & githhub
 - 👯 I’m looking to collaborate on Henry
 - 🤔 I’m looking for help with Maching lerning
-- 💬 Ask me about My life in this new world
+- 💬 Ask me about DOOKER 🐋
 - 📫 How to reach me: 📱+57 3052621201
 - 😄 Pronouns: wizard suarez
 <!--